crawdaddie/yalce/README.md

 since this function is generic in t1 & t2 (even though t2 isn't used) it's compilation in the LLVM backend is deferred until it's called with concrete parameters,

-eg `first (1, "hi")` results in the compilation and caching of a monomorphised version of `first`
+eg `first (1, "hi")` results in the compilation and caching of a concrete version of `first`

 which looks like this in LLVM IR: